stefanscheidt/todo-mobile-testdriven/Snippets.md

         });

-1.  *   Add todoPage to index.html and let test pass.
+1. Add todoPage to index.html and let test pass.
-    *   Explain testutils.js.

 1. Add spec and let it fail. (demo1)